apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 </TabItem>
 </Tabs>

-### Re-using dataset and request queue
+### Reusing dataset and request queue

-The master Actor will re-use the default dataset and request queue.
-The dataset will store the results of the scraping process, and the request queue will be used as shared storage for processing requests.
+The Master Actor will reuse its default dataset and request queue.
+The dataset stores the results of the scraping process, and the request queue is used as shared storage for processing requests.

 ```typescript
 import { Actor } from 'apify';